Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 At the same time, template files are not touched by the processor at all and won't appear on the page initially.

-They will be loaded by appropriate Angular2 components at the time they are going to be rendered on the page.
+They will be loaded by appropriate Angular 2 components at the time they are going to be rendered on the page.

 ## TypeScript